 The MSCI ESG Fund Rating measures environmental, social and corporate governance characteristics for the companies in which the fund has invested and ranks all holdings of the fund on a scale from AAA to CCC.
 AAA is the most sustainable level.

-The graphic below shows the greenhouse gas emissions of the fund in tonnes per millions of CHF in investment compared to the traditional benchmark index that is not explicitly sustainable.
+the fund in tonnes per millions of CHF in investment compared to the traditional benchmark index that is not explicitly sustainable.
 (Data coverage: 98% of the portfolio)